santiespindd/santiespindd/README.md

 - 🔭 I’m currently working on **Neoris** as Software Tester

-- 🌱 I have a degree in Information Technology at UTN FRSF
+- 🌱 I have an Associate Degree in Information Technology from UTN FRSF

 - 📫 How to reach me **http://www.linkedin.com/in/santiespindola/**

 <h3 align="left">Connect with me:</h3>